2016 Chocolate Palomino Pony of America mare

-Breve and three other horses were seized by Animal Control after a 5th horse on the property died due to neglect.
+Breve and two other horses were seized by Animal Control after a 5th horse on the property died due to neglect.
 The survivors all suffered from overgrown hooves, lice, malnutrition, enormous worm loads, and lack of dental care, causing painful ulcerations in their mouths.
 Breve is a small pony (11.0hh).
 She’s a lovely chocolate palomino with a pretty blaze and one white foot.
-She’s estimated to be 4.5 years old, so she may have a future ahead as a riding pony.
-She’s also pretty shy, a little more so than Breve, but she’s getting accustomed to being caught and handled.
-All SAFE horses are adopted with a no-breeding clause, no exceptions.

 Breve went to foster for a month of training with Julie, one of our amazing fosters.
 When Breve first arrived she met Julie’s horse, Sophie, who chased her around like a kid going after an ice cream truck.
 However, Breve was so good and never pinned her ears and even let Julie easily catch her off the grass when it was time.